taniarv/spree_advanced_reporting/README.md

 # NOTES:

-This branch is for use with Spree 1.1.0 and later.
+This branch is for use with Spree 1.2.x.

 For Spree 1.0.x, use the spree-1-0 branch.
+For Spree 1.3.x, use the 1-3-stable branch.

 Forked from what appeared to the be the most up to date for, and made the following general changes: